Boston: Haunted Pub Crawl of Historic Pubs and Taverns

 If you’re someone who loves a good story—especially if it’s a little spooky—and enjoy exploring historic city streets with a drink in hand, then this haunted pub crawl through Boston could be right up your alley.
 While I haven’t personally been on this exact tour, I’ve looked into what makes it a popular pick for visitors, and I can tell you it’s definitely got some standout features.

 What we love about this experience is how it combines history with a bit of ghostly intrigue.
 It’s a chance to drink where the Founding Fathers once did, all while hearing tales of spirits still lingering in Boston’s oldest taverns.
-Plus, the knowledgeable guides seem to make the stories come alive, which is a big plus.
-On the flip side, it’s a short tour—just two hours—and some might find it a bit loud or crowded, especially if you’re sensitive to noise or prefer a more relaxed pace.
+Plus, the guides seem to make the stories come alive, which is a big plus.

 This tour suits those interested in American history, ghost stories, and lively city nights.
-It’s perfect for travelers who like a bit of thrill with their history, and for groups of friends looking for a fun, social evening.
+It’s great for travelers who like a bit of thrill with their history, and for groups of friends looking for a fun, social evening.
 If you’re traveling solo or with a history buff, it’s a relaxed way to get a taste of Boston’s darker side without committing to a lengthy tour.

 Key Points

-- Focus on Revolutionary War history tied to Boston’s oldest pubs and taverns.
+• Focus on Revolutionary War history tied to Boston’s oldest pubs and taverns.

-- Engaging guides who bring stories to life and share personal experiences with spirits.
+• Engaging guides who bring stories to life and share personal experiences with spirits.

-- Visiting haunted locations once frequented by Patriots like Samuel Adams, Paul Revere, and others.
+• Visiting haunted locations once frequented by Patriots like Samuel Adams, Paul Revere, and others.

-- Includes city highlights like the Double Cola Company and Mountain City Club, adding historical context.
+• Includes city highlights like the Double Cola Company and Mountain City Club, adding historical context.

-- A fun mix of history, ghost stories, and social drinking—though drinks themselves are not included.
+• A fun mix of history, ghost stories, and social drinking—though drinks themselves are not included.

-- Accessible and flexible with free cancellation and options to reserve and pay later.
+• Accessible and flexible with free cancellation and options to reserve and pay later.

 What to Expect from the Haunted Pub Crawl